 Wisdom Teeth Removal

 Impacted wisdom tooth.In most people, the third set of molars, generally called “wisdom teeth,” start coming in around age 17–25.
 However, the arrival of these teeth is often far from trouble-free.
+Many patients wonder if they can live with their wisdom teeth and some can live with them.
 The extraction (removal) of one or more third molars is a relatively common procedure, performed on some 5 million patients every year.
 After a thorough examination and diagnostic tests such as x-rays or a CT scan, you may be told that you should have your wisdom teeth extracted.

 Read More About Wisdom Teeth Removal